 Over this timeframe, the physical impacts of climate change are expected to become more systemic.
-The geographical and sectorial diversity of holdings across the portfolio may provide some resilience to regional climate impacts.
-However, the portfolio holds some businesses with higher levels of potentially significant geographic concentration (such as HDFC Bank, Reliance Industries, Rio Tinto and BHP) and others reliant on complex international supply chains (such as TSMC).
+The sectorial diversity of holdings across the portfolio may provide some resilience to regional climate impacts.
+However, the portfolio holds some businesses that operate exclusively in Japan.